 When it’s no longer needed, where does your clothing go?
 According to statistics, tonnes of fast-fashion clothing are discarded each year.
 This is a result of retail stores as well as people getting rid of wardrobe items.
 Most fast fashion businesses are frequently seen dumping or burning unsold stock, which results in a terrifying loss of natural and financial resources, rather than recycling or donating clothes that weren’t sold.

-Fast Fashion Industry: CO2 consumption
+Fast Fashion Industry: CO2 Consumption Statistics

 4. According to the Fashion Transparency Index, fast fashion companies including Fashion Nova, Revolve, Boohoo, Pretty Little Thing, and Forever 21 all have scores of under 10%.

 Transparency is essential for the existence of sustainable fashion.
 Transparency is a crucial prerequisite for industrial action to end human rights violations, respect employees and communities, eliminate or minimize pollution, and use unsustainable resources less frequently.
 Any company that won’t completely disclose where and how the clothing it wants its users to buy is made should raise red flags.
-Of course, openness on its own is insufficient; in order to determine whether brands and their suppliers are genuinely delivering on their promises, we also need companies to commit to high standards and robust assurance mechanisms.
+Of course, openness on its own is insufficient; to determine whether brands and their suppliers are genuinely delivering on their promises, we also need companies to commit to high standards and robust assurance mechanisms.

 5. “The largest proportion of consumers, young women, consider clothing worn just once or twice to be old.”